Gonna be a great addition to my yard. Thank you

 |Ships November through April|

 Viburnum Dentatum Shrub is beautiful and is also known as the Arrowood Viburnum.
-It can even grow very wide, so make sure to give it plenty of room to spread when planting.
+It can even grow vast, making sure to give it plenty of room to spread when planting.
 The shrub is versatile and can build in a variety of soil conditions with ease.
 The shrub will produce tiny blue fruits during the fall months of the year and is a beautiful addition to your garden.
-Also known as Southern Arrowwood for their use in the making of arrow shafts by Native Americans, it is considered one of the most versatile deciduous shrubs to have.
-It is easy to grow due to their high levels of adaptability to different ranges of moisture, pH, and soil.
+Also known as Southern Arrowwood for its use in the making of arrow shafts by Native Americans, it is considered one of the most versatile deciduous shrubs to have.
+It is easy to grow due to its high levels of adaptability to different ranges of moisture, pH, and soil.

 Additionally, easily transplanted.
 One of the primary uses is privacy by creating barriers and screening.
 It can also be used to develop landscape transitions, visual balance, and proportions when in mass.